Massage Therapy Business Tips

 Re-Engage & Reconnect With Past Clients

 Not everyone is swamped this time of year.
 Some clients actually have more free time during the massage therapy slow season.
 This is a great moment to re-engage those who typically book around special occasions.
-Use your customizedmarketing emails to highlight how massage fits into a summer lifestyle, with messaging tailored to things like jetlag, gardening soreness, or post-vacation tension.
+Use your marketing emails to highlight how massage fits into a summer lifestyle, with messaging tailored to things like jetlag, gardening soreness, or post-vacation tension.

 When thinking about massage therapy marketing ideas, don't overlook your existing client base.
 Sharing your upcoming availability through email or text can inspire a spontaneous booking, especially if someone sees an opening in a high-demand time slot.
 And don't forget about your waitlist.
 Clients who usually miss out on your prime times may be thrilled to grab a last-minute summer spot.